MileHacker Logo

 Road Conditions & Parking

 Roads are excellent, well-maintained, clear signage (some English).
-Traffic can be heavy in urban areas.
-Parking is limited and costly; seek out designated coin-operated lots.
+You might encounter heavy traffic in urban areas.
+Parking is limited and expensive; seek out designated coin-operated lots.

 Well-maintained infrastructure.